ibm-cloud-docs/vpc/data-portability.md

 - The planning and execution for setting up alternative infrastructure on different cloud providers or on-premises software that provide similar capabilities to the {{site.data.keyword.IBM_notm}} services.
 - The planning and execution for the porting of the required application code on the alternative infrastructure, including the adaptation of your application code, deployment automation, and so on.
-- The conversion of the exported data and configuration to the format that's required by the alternative infrastructure and adapted applications.
+- The conversion of the exported data and configuration to the format that is required by the alternative infrastructure and adapted applications.

 For more information about your responsibilities when using {{site.data.keyword.vpc_full}}, see [Understanding your responsibilities when you use Virtual Private Cloud](/docs/vpc?topic=vpc-responsibilities-vpc).